-Tarradale Through Time: Community Engagement with Archaeology in the Highlands is a major new archaeology project based at Tarradale near Muir of Ord in the Highlands of Scotland.
-It is funded by the Heritage Lottery Fund and Historic Environment Scotland, and will run for 3 years.
-The project has just completed its first season of excavation on the Mesolithic Shell Middens and the possible Castle site.
-Results are still being processed, but you can find out more on our Blog and Photo Gallery pages.
+Tarradale Through Time: Community Engagement with Archaeology in the Highlands is a major multi-period archaeology project based at Tarradale near Muir of Ord in the Highlands of Scotland.
+It is funded by the Heritage Lottery Fund and Historic Environment Scotland, and will run from 2017 for 3 years.

 The project will also assess the degree of survival of buried features and provide recommendations for how the landscape may be better preserved in the future.

 *NOSAS is an SCIO (Scottish Charitable Incorporated Organisation) SC044585 registered with the Office of the Scottish Charity Regulator.